Understanding Eating Disorders

 What is Bulimia Nervosa?

-Individuals with bulimia may also do cutting or have substance abuse issues.
+Individuals with bulimia may also engage in self-harm behaviors, such as cutting, or have substance abuse issues.
 Diabulimia is a term specifically used when bulimia behaviors occur in the presence of diabetes.
 The behavior involves overuse of insulin to control weight or lose weight and other bulimia behaviors.

 What is Binge Eating Disorder?